 Downloading and Importing Templates:

-If you've purchased Data Deploy for the use of moving reference data, the first step you'll need to take is to visit the Copado Success website to download the Data Templates for your managed package (long gone are the days of using Data Loader and spreadsheets to maintain your object relationships!).
+Now that we've reviewed template structure, if you've purchased Data Deploy for the use of moving reference data, the first step you'll need to take is to visit the Copado Success website to download the Data Templates for your managed package (long gone are the days of using Data Loader and spreadsheets to maintain your object relationships!).
 After creating a Copado Community account, navigate to the DevOps Exchange to select the suite of templates that apply to you (whether that be for CPQ, nCino, Conga, or Veeva), then simply download these JSON files for import into your Copado Essentials account.
+These JSON files will show up as individual files in your local Downloads folder, but note that each JSON file will generate the main object template and all related object sub-templates upon import.

 Configuring Pre-Built Data Templates: